Ndife/review-dashboard/README.md

 ### Backend (Render)

 The backend includes a production-ready `Dockerfile`.
 You can deploy it to any container hosting platform (Render, Railway, AWS ECS, DigitalOcean App Platform).

+**Keep-Alive Strategy:**
+To prevent Render's free tier from sleeping, a GitHub Action (`.github/workflows/keep-alive.yml`) runs every 14 minutes to ping the backend health endpoint.
+This ensures the dashboard is always responsive.

 **Build & Run Locally:**